davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 ## Setting up your own notebook
 The following steps will help you setup an open notebook.

-## 1. Decide on a project
+##  Decide on a project

 Notebooks can be organised in different ways depending on the type of research you carry out, what you want to use a notebook for and whether the notebook will be collobarative or not.
 As a starting point to making research more open it might be easier to start with a particular project in mind.
 The Open Science Framework is usually organised at a project level although this can include multiple componetns or coalate other projects.
 This will be useful if you are working on a bigger project which involves different components or stages.

+## Organising a project

-## 2. Private or public?
+## Private or public?
 * The Open Science Framework allows you to choose whether to make your project (or componets) of a project public.
 One of reservtions people often have about open science and/or open notebooks is making available materials which they feel are not yet ready for public consumption.
 You could decide to make a 'hyptothetical' notebook either for a made up project, or a real project, and keep it private until you are more comfortable with sharing.

-* Although you can make a OSF notebook private you should **not** use it as a place to store personal or sensitive data. ze
+* Although you can make a OSF notebook private you should **not** use it as a place to store personal or sensitive data.

+* A potential approach is to use a private notebook during part of the research process and open it up at the end of the project.

+* You can also choose to make different components public or private.
+This offers some more granularity about what you share and when you share.

 ## Licensing your project